node-red-quantum/node-red-contrib-quantum/README.md

 Those nodes encapsulate all the quantum-related operations so that users just have to input the right data in order to receive the quantum algorithm output.

-The *'quantum algorithm'* library include:
+The *'quantum algorithm'* library includes:

 * [Grover's searching algorithm](https://github.com/node-red-quantum/node-red-contrib-quantum/wiki/Quantum-Algorithm-Nodes#grovers-algorithm)
 * [Shor's factoring algorithm](https://github.com/node-red-quantum/node-red-contrib-quantum/wiki/Quantum-Algorithm-Nodes#shors-algorithm)